Covid 19 coronavirus: Two new cases, one in community - source being investigated

 Our total number of confirmed cases of Covid-19 is now 1460, which is the number we report to the World Health Organisation.

-Yesterday our laboratories processed 8359 tests, bringing the total number of tests completed to date to 905,436.
+Yesterday, laboratories processed 8359 tests, bringing the total number of tests completed to date to 905,436.

 Yesterday marked four days since there was a case of community transmission of the virus, which returned to New Zealand with the Auckland cluster last month.